SoftUni-Internal/interactive-content/EN/02-Generics/01-Generics-in-Java.md

 Let us explain what the code above does:

-By adding the diamond operator `<>` containing the type, we narrow the specialization of this list only to String type i.e. we specify the type that will be held inside the list.
+By adding the diamond operator `<>` containing the type, we narrow the specialization of this list only to String type, in other words, we specify the type that will be held inside the list.

 The compiler can enforce the type at compile-time.

-In small programs, this might seem like a trivial addition, however, in larger programs, this can add significant robustness and makes the program easier to read.
+In small programs, this might seem like a trivial addition, however, in larger programs, this can add significant robustness and make the program easier to read.

 The main features of Generics are: